belcurv/mongo_university/M101JS/week_3/week_3.md

 When constucting queries in javascript using the NodeJS driver, we can use regular methods to create and assign values to javascript objects (object literals, dot notation, and [array] bracket notation).

+#### Dot Notation on Embedded Documents in Arrays

+Documents embedded as elements in an array field.
+For example, `offices` in the `crunchbase` dataset is an array.

 You can use dot.notation to identify fields within embedded documents.
 You can **also** use dot.notation to identify fields within documents that are embedded within arrays.

 For example, in a crunchbase document, `offices` is and array.
 We can query against it thus: